ODonnchadha/blockchain-basics/NOTES.md

 ## Introduction & Definitions
+- This was a horse^&#$ class and a complete waste of time.

 - Overview:

 - Definitions:
-    1. Blockchain: COnsensus-based secure decentralized public database which stores information immutabaly over a peer-to-peer network.
+    1. Blockchain: Consensus-based secure decentralized public database which stores information immutabaly over a peer-to-peer network.
         - Public or private.
         - Data recorded via consensus-based algorithms.
         - Uses cryptography.